-- Student has completed the School Guidance & Counseling (0420) Praxis examination.
+- Student is not on academic or clinical probation - Student has submitted an Intent to Graduate form to the Registrar by the due date - Student consistently demonstrates all counseling dispositions identified by the graduate counseling program (meets or exceeds standards) - Student has completed the School Guidance & Counseling (0420) Praxis examination.
 (SC Concentration only).
 To be recommended for licensure as a Professional School Counselor in the state of Tennessee, students must pass this exam. - Student has passed an oral comprehensive examination or completed remediation as designated by the core faculty. - Student has successfully passed the CPCE or completed remediation as designated by the core faculty.